VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 There is *a lot* of jargon (and acronyms) in the software world: "APIs", "SaaS", "Object-oriented design", "DevOps", "CI/CD", "frameworks", "version control", "cloud architecture", "product management", the list goes on and on. 😦 You've heard a lot of jargon from me in this article, and I'm trying to keep the jargon to a minimum to make the article more understandable.
 Over time, you need to familiarize yourself with that jargon because you'll need to understand it (and speak it) in everyday life as a professional software developer.
 Understanding the jargon is not going to happen overnight.
 How can you speed up that process?
 Immerse yourself in the jargon.

 One of the best ways I can think of to immerse yourself in the jargon is through programming podcasts.
 There are so many good ones out there.
 I recommend typing "{insert your coding language} podcast" into google and see what comes up.
 Then, pick one or two podcasts about your language of choice and maybe a few general coding podcasts and listen to them regularly.
 In no time, you'll be hearing that jargon all the time, and it'll start making sense.
 Furthermore, you'll probably learn a lot about what there is to learn in the world of coding, and you might get some good ideas for updates to your coding game plan.
-I'll list some of *my* favorite coding podcasts in the section "[self-education resources](#self-education-resources)".
+I listed some of *my* favorite coding podcasts in the section "[self-education resources](#self-education-resources)".

 ## Build a capstone project (or a couple of them)